matter-labs/era-boojum-cuda/README.md

 write smart contracts in C++, Rust and other popular languages.

-## Boojum-cuda
+## Boojum-CUDA
-Boojum-cuda is a library implementing GPU-accelerated cryptographic functionality for the zkSync prover.
+Boojum-CUDA is a library implementing GPU-accelerated cryptographic functionality for the zkSync prover.

+Prerequisites:
+- CUDA 12.x
-Requirements: CUDA 12.x CMake 3.24 and up clang rust nightly toolchain
+- CMake 3.24 and up
+- clang
+- rust nightly toolchain

-By default, the CUDA code is built for the GPU that is present on the system.
+By default, the CUDA code is compiled for the GPU that is present in the system.
 If there is no GPU in the system or another architecture is desired, the environment variable `CUDAARCHS` can be set to the desired architecture.
 See https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_ARCHITECTURES.html.